openharmony/developtools_hapsigner/README_en.md

          ├── -issuerKeystorePwd               # KS password of the issuer.
 It is optional.
          ├── -outForm                         # Format of the certificate to generate.
 It is optional.
 The value can be cert or certChain.
 The default value is certChain.
          ├── -rootCaCertFile                  # Root CA certificate, which is mandatory when outForm is certChain.
-         ├── -subCaCertFile                   # Intermediate CA certificate file.
-This parameter is mandatory when outForm is set to certChain.
+         ├── -subCaCertFile                   # Intermediate CA certificate file, which is mandatory when outForm is certChain.
          ├── -outFile                         # Certificate file (certificate or certificate chain) to generate.
 It is optional.
 The file is output to the console if this parameter is not specified.

 5.Generate a profile debug or release certificate.